DataDog/integrations-core/docs/proposals/checks_as_wheels.md

 ### Package checks as Python Wheels

-The solution proposed is to migrate packaging and distribution of our checks from system packages built with Omnibus to _universal Python Wheels_ when possible, and _binary Wheels_ when we need to ship non-python artifacts.
+The solution proposed is to migrate packaging and distribution for checks in `integrations-core` and `integrations-extra` from system packages built with Omnibus to _universal Python Wheels_ when possible, and _binary Wheels_ when we need to ship non-python artifacts.

 The changes needed in the agent to support this additional method of checks distribution are the following: